MoisesExpositoAlonso/rbioclim/README.md

 # rbioclim: Improved getData function from the raster R package to interact with past, present and future climate data from worldclim.org.

-*Need to update the package to v2.
-There might be building problems!*
+*Need to update the package to downlod v2 of worldclim*

 All the data retrieved by this package is publicly available at worldclim.org, so visit the page for details and new releases.